lanl-ansi/Katana.jl/README.md

 # Katana.jl
-A Cutting-Plain Based Solver for JuMP
+A Cutting-Plane Based Solver for JuMP